ansible/ansible/rst/patterns.rst

 YAML Inventory Format
 +++++++++++++++++++++

-For people using 0.3, or those that prefer to use it, the inventory file can also be expressed in YAML::
+For that prefer to use it, the inventory file can also be expressed in YAML::

     ---